 Row of support frames standing upright and strapped to the ceiling frames and tech screwed.

 Hanging beam designed to span the open plan lounge / dining / kitchen area.

-Roof frames laid onto the upright support frames and strapped down.
+Roof frames laid onto the upright support frames, strapped and screwed down.

 Need to know more?
 Go here for the full description of my steel frame kit built